 But perhaps the greatest value of considering EHS and sustainability from initial due diligence all the way through to post-acquisition integration is in avoiding business interruption, accelerating integration, and paving the way for further growth.
 In this way, companies draw the circle wider to proactively address new compliance requirements and identify safety, environmental liability, and sustainability risks—all of which will ultimately help preserve continuity post-transaction.
 This approach is crucial to reducing overall business risk and making the transaction a success by all measures.

-Learn more about how Antea Group approaches mergers and acquisitions, supporting our clients from due diligence all the way through to successful integration, on our Transaction Support page and contact us if we can be of service.
+Learn more about how Antea Group approaches mergers and acquisitions, from due diligence all the way through to successful integration, on our Transaction Support page.